Neerajpathak07/CNCF_Hackathon/README.md

    ```

 ## Future Scope
-- AI integration for real-time monitoring of climate changes in Oceanic Regions
+- AI integration for real-time monitoring of climate changes in Oceanic Regions.
 - Tracking data for every single Buoy on the grid.
+- OpenTelemetary use case integration.